taublast/DrawnUi.Maui.Demo/README.md

 ## Development Notes

 * All files to be consumed (images etc) must be placed inside the maui app Resources/Raw folder, subfolders allowed.
+If you need to load from the native app folder use prefix "file://".
 * Accessibility support is compatible and is on the roadmap.

 ## Screenshots